objektwerks/laminar.plotly/README.md

 Laminar Plotly
 --------------
->Laminar-Plotly app using ScalaJs and Scala 3, proving that a Scala 3 Laminar app can use a Scala 2 Plotly-Scala library.
+>Laminar-Plotly app using ScalaJs, Scala 3 and a Scala 2 Plotly-Scala library.

 Charts
 ------